Kevin Pillar appears to yell homophobic slur at Braves pitcher

 “Yeah, I mean, obviously that was the initial thing I was upset about but I think it just stems from a little frustration in myself and just the way this series has been going.
 It was immature, it was stupid, it was uncalled for.
 It’s part of the game, it’s just, I’m a competitive guy and a heat of the moment.
 Obviously I’m going to do whatever I’ve got to do to reach out and apologize and let him know the didn’t do anything wrong, it was all me.
 Obviously something to learn from, something to move on from.
 Don’t let it define me but really I think it was just frustration from coming off a really good homestand and really just not even being in any of these ball games, just coming out flat and not being able to build on what we were able to build on against Seattle.
 That just all came out in that moment.”

-This comes across as an attempt to get out of in front of a potential firestorm, but so far Pillar’s comments are the only real acknowledge that something serious was said.
+This comes across as an attempt to get out of in front of a potential firestorm, but so far Pillar’s comments are the only real acknowledgement that something serious was said.
 Much of the Braves focus seemed to be on the Jose Bautista’s eighth-inning bat flip, which initiated the second bench-clearing incident.

-Jose Bautista hits a solo homer to left field and the benches clear again after the Braves take exception to his bat flip!!! #LetsRise pic.twitter.com/fJtNH4KzjM
+Jose Bautista with the BAT FLIP & TROT to tick the Braves off #BlueJays

 Fortunately, cooler heads would prevail in both instances, but they certainly added more fuel to a rivalry that has slowly developed during the teams’ four-game series that was split between Toronto and Atlanta.